loda-lang/loda-rust/install.md

 Check out [Simon Strandgaard's LODA Lab repository](https://github.com/neoneye/loda-lab) on your computer.

-A good place checking it out locally in the `$HOME/git/loda-lab` dir.
+A good place for this repository, is the `$HOME/git/loda-lab` dir.

 #### Step 2 B